 Peacebuilding and Security Sector Reform

-A major Horizon 2020 research programme on Preventing and Responding to Conflict: Developing Civilian Capabilities for a Sustainable Peace (EU-CIVCAP).
+A major Horizon 2020 research programme.
 The three-year €1,714,976 EU-CIVCAP project will provide a comprehensive, comparative and multidisciplinary analysis of the EU's current conflict prevention and peacebuilding activities.
 The project started in December 2015.
-Further information on the EU-CIVCAP project can be found on the project page here.

-Safe Seas is a pilot project that studies lessons from maritime security capacity building in the Western Indian Ocean.
+A pilot project studying lessons from maritime security capacity building in the Western Indian Ocean.
 The objective is to develop key guidelines and best practices for the coordination, programming and implementation of maritime security capacity building and maritime security sector reform.
 The project compares the ongoing efforts to restructure the maritime security sector in four countries (Djibouti, Kenya, Seychelles, and Somalia).
 Although maritime capacity building has been done in limited forms for decades by international navies and the International Maritime Organization, it is generally considered as a new field of international activity.

 The TOCAS project examines maritime crime in the Indo-Pacific region.
 Case studies of the Western Indian Ocean, South East Asia and South Pacific sub-regions explore types of crime at sea, their interconnections and responses.
 TOCAS brings together for the first time ever existing research on maritime crime from different disciplinary backgrounds.

 Best practice toolkit: Mastering Maritime Security